willswats/the-stuffed-potato/README.md

 # The Stuffed Potato

-A website I created while at work experience.
+A website for a takeaway restraunt.

+## General Information

+This project was built within one week while at a work placement.
+It was built with [Next.js](https://nextjs.org/).

 ## Install